Fife Pilgrim Way – commissioned research (2016)

 As part of the historical research to underpin necessary decisions about historical content and route for the Pilgrim Way, Stirling’s Dr Tom Turpie was commissioned to undertake an initial scoping report exploring all cult and church associations along this coastal route westwards.
 His ground-breaking thesis on Scottish cult development in the later middle ages had already led in turn to:

-Kind Neighbours: Scottish Saints and Society in the Later Middle Ages | Brill
+- a number of seminal articles and a monograph, Kind Neighbours: Scottish Saints and Society in the Later Middle Ages (Brill: Leiden, 2015).

 To download Dr Turpie’s 2016 report for the Pilgrim Way project, detailing not only veneration of these great holy figures throughout Fife but also a vibrant network of smaller local cults, relics and churches, click here: